ahmadnk31/5gshop/README.md

-# TechFix Pro - Device Repair & Accessories Platform
+# 5gphones - Device Repair & Accessories Platform

 A comprehensive platform for managing a device repair shop with accessories sales.
 Built with Next.js 15, TypeScript, and shadcn/ui components.